Egalitarian and Just Digital Currency Networks: Introduction

 With these assumptions, we extend the notion of asymptotic justice to currency networks.
 Our main result in this setting provides sufficient conditions under which asymptotic justice is achieved under an \textit{egalitarian minting regime}.
-That is, in order to obtain distributive justice at the limit, the substantial collaboration among the different communities is expressed in jointly ensuring that every agent may mint one coin of only one currency at every time step.
+That is, in order to obtain distributive justice in the limit, the substantial collaboration among the different communities is expressed in jointly ensuring that every agent may mint one coin of only one currency at every time step.
 Agents may choose which coin to mint from the different currency communities in which they are members.
-Specifically, our main result shows that exchange rates between all communities will converge to 1:1 and asymptotic justice would follow, as long as the following conditions hold: \begin{enumerate} \item Agents behave myopically, in that each agent mints the highest valued coin at every time step; \item The network is efficient, in that agents trade coins in order to maximize their utilities, causing equilibria to be reached infinitely often; \item The intersections among two communities is sufficiently large to compensate for the productivity gap between them. \end{enumerate} Our focus in this paper is on the economic analysis of such currency networks.
-Ultimately, we aim to implement such currencies using digital social contracts, and show elsewhere~\cite{dsc} social contract schemes for single- and multi-currency egalitarian minting.
+Specifically, our main result shows that exchange rates between two communities will converge to 1:1 and asymptotic justice would follow, as long as the following conditions hold: \begin{enumerate} \item Agents behave myopically, in that each agent mints the highest valued coin at every time step; \item The network is efficient, in that agents trade coins in order to maximize their utilities, causing equilibria to be reached infinitely often; \item The intersections among the two communities is sufficiently large to compensate for the productivity gap between them. \end{enumerate} Our focus in this paper is on the economic analysis of currency networks, as described above.
+Ultimately, we aim to implement such currencies using digital social contracts, and show social contract schemes for single- and multi-currency egalitarian minting~\cite{dsc}.
 Our analysis shows how distributive justice can be achieved globally in a network of egalitarian and grassroots digital currencies.
+Importantly, while a distributed implementation of this model must deal with the asynchronous nature of the underlying communication network among the agents (as in digital social contracts~\cite{dsc}), here, for simplicity, we assume a synchronous model of computation.

-Finally, we explore the connection between people and their agents, and show that if a currency community is genuine that it can achieve distributive justice among its owners.
+Finally, we discuss the relation between people and their agents, and show that if a currency community is genuine then it can achieve distributive justice among its owners.
 In a currency network with a genuine (sybil-free) subnet, distributive justice can be achieved among all owners of the subnet.